Steven Frayne

-Steven Frayne (born 17 December 1982), better known by his former stage name, Dynamo, is a British magician.
-(Note: Steven Frayne ceased using the psuedonym, Dynamo.)
+Steven Frayne (born 17 December 1982), formerly known by the stage name Dynamo, is a British magician and illusionist.

 His television show Dynamo: Magician Impossible ran from July 2011 to September 2014, and saw him win the Best Entertainment Programme award at the 2012 and 2013 Broadcast Awards.
 He has toured the world, and his Seeing Is Believing arena tour was seen by more than 750,000 people across the UK, Australia, South Africa and New Zealand.

 Early life

-Frayne was born in Bradford, England, to an English mother and a father of Pakistani ancestry.
+Frayne was born in Bradford, England, to an English mother, aged 17, and a father of Pakistani Pathan ancestry.
 Frayne is the eldest of four children, his late father went to prison in 1986 when Frayne was four.
 At the age of 19, his father came to see his act and, according to Frayne, made a failed attempt to recruit him into crime.

 Frayne grew up for a time on the Delph Hill estate in Wyke, one of the most deprived areas in the UK at the time.
-Frayne suffered from bullying at school, and as a result, his grandfather taught him his first magic trick to make it seem like he was much heavier than he was in reality, so that other children couldn't pick him up.
+Frayne was bullied at school.
+His great grandfather, who had learnt magic tricks in the RN, taught him his first trick to make him seem heavier so others couldn't pick him up.
 Frayne is a supporter of Bradford City A.F.C.